 WHEN: Open Tuesday – Sunday from 10am – 5pm including Wednesday evenings until 10pm and Thursday evening adult only hours from 6pm – 10pm.
 Closed Mondays except for certain holidays.

 WHERE: Exploratorium, Pier 15, San Francisco, California 94111, between Ferry Building and Fisherman’s Wharf.
-Map and nearby things to do.

 SAVVY TIPS: Things to know to make your visit a little savvier …

 - Parking (your car) — There’s an independent parking lot right across the street.
 Levi’s Plaza Garage offers discounted rates.
 Or you can park at the Embarcadero Center.
 You’ll also find metered street parking along the Embarcadero, and other parking lots and garages nearby.
+The Exploratorium has a page that explains all the parking options, including occasional 20% off parking discounts and other offers.

 - Parking (your stuff) — There are coin-operated lockers just past ticketing and the Info Desk.
 Strollers are also available.